bcgov/data-publication/pages/dps_bcdc_w_2.md

 Once your metadata record is in the Published state, it is then visible and searchable in the BC Data Catalogue for all users.

-Data Custodians should regularly reivew all metadata records within ther Sub-Org for currency and completeness.
+Data Custodians should regularly review all metadata records within their Sub-Org for currency and completeness.
 This may be delegated to any of the other Roles or the Editor associated with the metadata record.

 [RETURN TO TOP][1]